ccao-data/service-sqoop-iasworld/README.md

 This repository contains the dependencies and scripts necessary to run [`sqoop`](https://sqoop.apache.org/docs/1.4.7/SqoopUserGuide.html), a data extraction tool for transferring data from relational databases to Hadoop, Hive, or Parquet.

-In this case, `sqoop` is used to export full-table dumps from iasWorld, the CCAO's system of record, to an [HCatalog](https://cwiki.apache.org/confluence/display/Hive/HCatalog).
+In this case, `sqoop` is used to export table dumps from iasWorld, the CCAO's system of record, to an [HCatalog](https://cwiki.apache.org/confluence/display/Hive/HCatalog).
 The result is a set of partitioned and bucketed Parquet files which can be uploaded to [AWS S3](https://aws.amazon.com/s3/) and queried directly via [AWS Athena](https://aws.amazon.com/athena).

 ## Structure